 For years, shareholder activists have attempted to effect corporate governance reforms through the adoption of bylaws that require a company's board of directors to take certain actions, or to refrain from certain conduct.
 These so-called "mandatory bylaws," however, have become the subject of significant controversy as part of a long-standing struggle for control between the shareholders, who own publicly traded companies, and the companies' boards of directors, which are statutorily charged with the companies' day-to-day management.
 As a leader in corporate law, Delaware often has been the forum where such battles have been fought.(1) Over the past several years, commentators examining the subject generally have agreed that a mandatory bylaw impacting the management of a corporation would be declared improper under Delaware law.
 We disagree and believe that existing case law may be distinguished, and suggest that commentators have misinterpreted Delaware law.
-Moreover, in the notorious battle between Hollinger International, Inc. and that company's former Chairman and chief executive Conrad Black, Vice Chancellor Strine of the Delaware Court of Chancery recently refused to accept the corporation's argument that certain bylaws adopted by Black as Hollinger's controlling shareholder were invalid because they interfered with the board's managerial authority.(2) Thus, shareholders may have been deterred unnecessarily by the Securities and Exchange Commission ("SEC") from filing mandatory bylaw proposals on governance-related issues that indisputably are proper.
+We disagree and believe that existing case law may be distinguished, and suggest that commentators have misinterpreted Delaware law.
+Vice Chancellor Strine of the Delaware Court of Chancery recently refused to accept the corporation's argument that certain bylaws adopted by Black as Hollinger's controlling shareholder were invalid because they interfered with the board's managerial authority.(2) Thus, shareholders may have been deterred unnecessarily by the Securities and Exchange Commission ("SEC") from filing mandatory bylaw proposals on governance-related issues that indisputably are proper.